WG Tasman during construction

 SW Tasman

-12-streamer 3D offshore seismic research vessel of the ULSTEIN SX124 design.
-In 2022-23, SW Tasman will undergo a conversion to a dual ROV seismic vessel.
+Delivered as a 12-streamer 3D offshore seismic research vessel of the ULSTEIN SX124 design.
+Has been converted to a dual ROV seismic vessel.
+The specifications below are based on the original delivery in 2010.

 Owned By